zoff99/ToxAndroidRefImpl/README.md

-# Tox Reference implementation on Android
+# Tox Reference Implementation for Android